TowelSniffer/Anki-go/README.md

 👉 To stay informed of new releases, make sure to [watch this repository's releases](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository).

+## Customisation

+there is a line near the top of the front template: `var goFirst = false;`.
+Changing that value to true will make the template start from the first move rathar than the secon.
+The issue is it will allways show the first move as white, and I wasn't able to fix this.
+I prefer to design cards where you can see the last move the opponent made.

 ## Upgrading

 The upgrade process is typically the same as the installation process explained in the [previous section](#getting-started).
 However, some situations require extra care.
 As a general rule, **always read the release notes carefully**; they will likely tell you what to do or point you to a page that does.